ibhavikmakwana/FlutterDartTips/README.md

 ### 14. Set background image to your Container.

 Want to set the background image to your Container?
 And you are using a Stack to do so?
-There is a better way achieve this result.
+There is a better way to achieve this result.
 You can use decoration to set the image in the container.

 ```dart